 “Ryan is leading the charge against this regulatory overreach impacting the ability of taxpayers to obtain representation to pursue their right to a tax credit for driving economic growth and job creation,” said G. Brint Ryan, Chairman and CEO of Ryan.
 “We will continue to aggressively defend our rights and the rights of our clients to engage advisors in whatever manner they so choose.”

-Ryan, an award-winning global tax services and software provider, is the largest firm in the world dedicated exclusively to business taxes.
-With global headquarters in Dallas, Texas, the Firm provides an integrated suite of federal, state, local, and international tax services on a multi-jurisdictional basis, including tax recovery, consulting, advocacy, compliance, and technology services.
-Ryan is a five-time recipient of the International Service Excellence Award from the Customer Service Institute of America (CSIA) for its commitment to world-class client service.
-Empowered by the dynamic myRyan work environment, which is widely recognized as the most innovative in the tax services industry, Ryan’s multi-disciplinary team of more than 2,100 professionals and associates serves over 14,000 clients in more than 45 countries, including many of the world’s most prominent Global 5000 companies.
+Ryan, an award-winning global tax services and software provider, is the largest Firm in the world dedicated exclusively to business taxes.
+With global headquarters in Dallas, Texas, the Firm provides an integrated suite of federal, state, local, and international tax services on a multijurisdictional basis, including tax recovery, consulting, advocacy, compliance, and technology services.
+Ryan is an eight-time recipient of the International Service Excellence Award from the Customer Service Institute of America (CSIA) for its commitment to world-class client service.
+Empowered by the dynamic myRyan work environment, which is widely recognized as the most innovative in the tax services industry, Ryan’s multidisciplinary team of more than 2,800 professionals and associates serves over 16,000 clients in more than 50 countries, including many of the world’s most prominent Global 5000 companies.
 More information about Ryan can be found at ryan.com.
+“Ryan” and “Firm” refer to the global organizational network and may refer to one or more of the member firms of Ryan International, each of which is a separate legal entity.